suixinsuo/olympus-protocol/docs/OlympusFund.md

 function initialize(address _componentList, uint _initialFundFee) onlyOwner external payable;
 ```
 #### &emsp;Description
 > Initialize the Fund then you can find it from olympus marketplace and you can invest it.
+(Note: The derivative has to hold some MOT as the possible fee for calling components.
+So is required to transfer some MOT to your Fund)

 #### &emsp;Parameters
 > _componentList: address of olympus componentlist </br>